 How Ramadan Affects the Economy in Muslim Countries

-How Ramadan Affects the Economy in Muslim Countries because Muslims throughout the world observe the spiritual month of fasting named Ramadan which combines acts of self-discipline with charity and devotion.
+How Ramadan Affects the Economy in Muslim Countries: Ramadan, a spiritual month of fasting that combines acts of self-discipline with charity and devotion, is observed by Muslims worldwide.
 The economic impacts that Ramadan creates in Muslim countries receive limited attention while people extensively analyze its elements of social and spiritual connection.
 The month of Ramadan causes extensive economic impacts that modify customer habits and organizational operations while shaping labor practices and leading to changes in national economic results.
-The financial changes during Muslim majorities’ Ramadan months are examined in this research through a study of their dual economic consequences.
+This research examines the financial changes during Muslim majorities’ Ramadan months through a study of their dual economic consequences.

 Changes in Consumer Spending Patterns

 Muslims who observe fasts throughout Ramadan intensely increase their food consumption during the special meals of breakfast and sunset.
-The customer demand for food items at markets and supermarkets increases substantially during Eid due to the consumption of dates and fruits and other specialty products during these holiday celebrations.
+The customer demand for food items at markets and supermarkets increases substantially during Eid due to the consumption of dates, fruits, and other specialty products during these holiday celebrations.

 People buy new clothing along with exchanging gifts during the occasion of Eid.
-The period of Ramadan drives increased buying patterns among retailers for their fashion and personal product assortment.
-Saudi Arabia together with the United Arab Emirates and Egypt witness overwhelming retail activity through shopping malls and ecommerce platforms leading up to Eid.
+The period of Ramadan leads to increased purchasing activity among consumers, prompting retailers to expand their fashion and personal product offerings.
+Saudi Arabia, together with the United Arab Emirates and Egypt, witnesses overwhelming retail activity through shopping malls and e-commerce platforms leading up to Eid.

 Changes in dining habits: